fbpx Skip to Content

 It was given this name by Heinrich Wilhelm Schott, who named it so to pay tribute to Joseph Dieffenbach.
 Dieffenbach had served as the head gardener of the Botanical Gardens in Vienna between 1796 and 1863.

-The Dumb Cane Refector is classified in the Araceae family.
-The Araceae family constitutes plants whose flowers are produced on a distinct inflorescence referred to as spadix.
+The Dumb Cane Reflector is classified in the Araceae family.
+The Araceae family constitutes plants with flowers produced on a distinct inflorescence called a spadix.

-This cultivar has stunning, lush-green leaves with a mixture of lime green and yellow to cream spots.
-These contrast beautifully with the central leaf vein, which is a very pale shade of light green.
+This cultivar has stunning, lush-green leaves with a mixture of lime green and yellow-to-cream spots.
+These contrast beautifully with the central leaf vein, a very pale shade of light green.

 Conclusion

 If you’re looking for a houseplant that won’t be too difficult to keep alive, the Dieffenbachia Reflector is an excellent choice.
-It has stunning foliage comprising light to dark leaves, which are about 12 inches long.
+It has stunning foliage comprising light to dark leaves about 12 inches long.

 Apart from the fact that it’s aesthetically appealing, the Dieffenbachia reflector doesn’t require much maintenance.
 You only need to pick suitable potting soil and a well-lit spot.
 Next, water and fertilize as needed, and you’re good to go!